cyber-dojo/cyber-dojo/CONTRIBUTING.md

 # Contributing

-:+1::tada: First off, thanks for thinking about contributing! :tada::+1:
+:+1::tada: Thanks for thinking about contributing! :tada::+1:

 The cyber-dojo source code is split across two github organizations.
 - [cyber-dojo](https://github.com/cyber-dojo) contains 20+ repositories, one for